 Commonly described as hearing a ringing, buzzing, hissing or other sound in your ears or head, tinnitus isn’t caused by an external noise.
 These sounds are heard only by the person experiencing the tinnitus.
+Tinnitus can have debilitating effects, but there are treatment options!
+In Carroll and Dennison, IA, Adaptive Audiology is here to provide those tinnitus treatment options.

 To learn more about the symptoms and causes of tinnitus, see our resources page: Understanding tinnitus

 To determine the treatment plan for your tinnitus, an audiologist must conduct a complete medical history, a full diagnostic test of your hearing, and a questionnaire rating the severity of your tinnitus.
 We also recommend an examination by your healthcare provider prior to obtaining tinnitus treatment.
+To schedule an appointment with Adaptive Audiology to start the evaluation process, call us today!

 Most commonly, tinnitus is a symptom of hearing loss.
 For those that suffer from hearing loss and tinnitus, about 60% find relief from hearing aids alone.
 If after treating the hearing loss, the tinnitus persists, sound therapy and other components of tinnitus treatment are introduced.